-University of Florence, Italy
+University of Padova, Italy

-National Research Council, Italy
+Institute of BioEconomy - National Research Council, Italy